-On November 5, 2020, the District entered into a Public Improvement Advance and Reimbursement Agreement ("NPD Agreement") with NP Development, Inc. ("NPD") to provide for the financing and repayment of costs associated with the District's construction of public infrastructure within and without the District's boundaries through December 31, 2021, or for the acquisition of public improvements by the District from NPD.
-To evidence the District's reimbursement obligation to NPD, the District issued a subordinate promissory note to NPD in an amount not to exceed \$22,000,000, at an interest rate of 2% Plus Prime or 6%, whatever is greater, simple interest, with a maturity date of December 31, 2021.
-If the District lacks sufficient funds to repay the note on the date of maturity, the District will refund the note and issue a new subordinate promissory note to NPD on the same terms, with a maturity date of December 31, 2022.
+On November 5, 2020, the District entered into a Public Improvement Advance and Reimbursement Agreement ("NPD Agreement") with NP Development, Inc. ("NPD"), as subsequently amended, to provide for the financing and repayment of costs associated with the District's construction of public infrastructure within and without the District's boundaries through December 31, 2022, or for the acquisition of public improvements by the District from NPD.
+To evidence the District's reimbursement obligation to NPD, the District issued a subordinate promissory note to NPD on November 3, 2022 (which note refunded a previously issued note) in an amount not to exceed \$52,000,000, at an interest rate of 2% Plus Prime or 6%, whatever is greater, simple interest, with a maturity date of November 4, 2022.
+Any amounts outstanding on the note on the date of maturity will be discharged.

-As of December 31, 2021, the District owed \$14,111,249 in principal and accrued interest on the Note.
+As of December 31, 2022, the District owed \$23,476,985 in principal and accrued interest on the Note.

-On November 5, 2020, the District and NP Distribution A, LLC ("NPDA"), entered into an Improvement Acquisition and Reimbursement Agreement ("NPDA Agreement") pursuant to which the District agreed to reimburse NPDA for its costs associated with public improvements constructed in an amount not to exceed \$130,000 (which amount was increased to \$180,000 on February 4, 2021 via First Amendment to the NPDA Agreement) upon the submission of a purchase application.
+On November 5, 2020, the District and NP Distribution A, LLC ("NPDA"), entered into an Improvement Acquisition and Reimbursement Agreement ("NPDA Agreement") pursuant to which the District agreed to reimburse NPDA for its costs associated with public improvements constructed in an amount not to exceed \$130,000 (which amount was increased to \$180,000 on February 4, 2021 via First Amendment to the NPDA Agreement) upon the submission of a purchase application On September 1, 2022, the parties extended the term of the Agreement through December 31, 2023 via second amendment to NPDA agreement.
 If the District lacked sufficient funds to pay for NPDA upon the submission of a purchase application by NPDA and accepted by the District, the District agreed to issue a subordinate promissory note to NPDA.
-As of December 31, 2021, no purchase application has been submitted to the District and no note has been issued by the District.
+As of December 31, 2022, on October 6, 2022, the District accepted costs pursuant to the terms of the NPDA Agreement and paid such costs with available funds.

-On February 4, 2021, the District and MCLI entered into a Lan Agreement pursuant to MCLI agreed to make a loan available to the District in an amount not to exceed \$5,000,000 through December 31, 2022.
-The District issued a subordinary promissory not to MCLI in an amount no to exceed \$5,000,000 with simple interest of two percent plus the Federal prime rate or six percent whichever is greater.
-All loans have been repaid as on December 31, 2021.
+On February 4, 2021, the District and MCLI entered into a Loan Agreement pursuant to MCLI agreed to make a loan available to the District in an amount not to exceed \$5,000,000 through December 31, 2022.
+The District issued a subordinary promissory note to MCLI in an amount no to exceed \$5,000,000 with simple interest of two percent plus the Federal prime rate or six percent whichever is greater.
+All loans have been repaid as on December 31, 2022.